mjohnson324/MockDoc/README.md

 ## Features & Implementation
 -----
 ### Authentication:
+** - Users can log in and out of the site, and access to features is restricted based on login status.**

 **Backend:** Basic auth is handled for users with _BCRypt_ to store securely store password digests in the database.
 New session tokens are created on login and logout to protect users against _CSRF_ attacks.

 **Frontend:** Site access is restricted based on login status.
 Users are directed away from pages for booking appointments and writing reviews until they have signed in.